-On December 14, 2022, the European Union published new corporate reporting rules on sustainability that oblige companies to report regularly on the impact of their activities on people and the environment.
+The EU published new sustainability reporting rules in 2022, requiring companies to report the impact of their activities on people and the environment.
+With the approval of the EU's Omnibus package, significant changes have been made.

-On 14 December 2022, the European Union published a new regulation requiring companies to report regularly on the impact of their activities on people and the environment.
-We provide answers to its main key points:
+The European Union published a new regulation on December 2022, requiring companies to regularly report on the impact of their activities on people and the environment.
+Here, we provide answers to its key aspects:

 To bring sustainability reporting in line with financial reporting, in response to the exponential increase in demand for sustainability information that has occurred in recent years (especially from the investment industry), allowing access to reliable and comparable data.